 Transportation:

-Need a Ride / Give a Ride: Watch for a WhatsApp to arrange rides.
+Need a Ride / Give a Ride: Use the dive trip WhatsApp to arrange ride shres

 If you are driving, please offer a ride to your fellow divers.